 These changes illustrate the evolution of consumer data privacy not just in the United States, but across the world.
 As consumers continue to interact, shop and share online, they are creating digital twins of themselves that businesses can use to get a better understanding of their target audience and customers.
 However, it is imperative that organizations take the time to understand the nuances of the CPRA or they run the risk of a compliance breach or loss of customer trust.

-How Business Should Prepare for the CPRA
+How business should prepare for the CPRA

 For businesses now looking to prepare for the CPRA implementation date, there are several steps to take.
 For starters, organizations will need to know if they are subject to the provisions within the CPRA.
 A good rule of thumb is that if your organization is subject to the CCPA, then you likely will also need to achieve CPRA compliance.